 Pie is a British institution that has been around for centuries, and as a nation we certainly know how to make and eat a proper pie.
 It should come as no surprise then, that there are loads of incredible restaurants in London that are dedicated to pie, or at least serve up the good stuff.
 Whether you're after the best pie shop in London steeped in decades of tradition, or the latest opening with an extravagant take on the dish, there's a little something for everyone.

 Believe it or not, the first kind of pie recipe recorded in history came from Rome, when the dough was made from rye flour and oil, and was baked with goat’s cheese and honey.
-While this was a great idea, the north of Europe didn’t have ample access to olive oil - but fats like lard and butter were in great supply.
+While this was a great idea, the north of Europe didn’t have ample access to olive oil - but fats like lard, butter and suet were in great supply.
 So with a combination of Roman ideas and locally available ingredients, cooks were able to create a different type of pie dough.

 These new pies were typically filled with meat, and soon it was discovered that they were ideal for storing food for long voyages and journeys at sea – gone was the need to carry livestock on board and employ a butcher.
 However the pastry was not designed to be eaten, it was used as a makeshift pot for cooking, and then thrown away once the filling was eaten (outrageous, right?).